stepan-3/wlrm_docs/docs/en/admin-en/installation-docker-en.md

 4. Configure logging.
 5. Configure monitoring.

-    #### Warning:: Known limitations:
+!!! warning "Known limitations"
     * [IP blocking][doc-ip-blocking] is not supported.
     * Most [Wallarm directives][doc-config-params] cannot be changed through environment variables; these directives must be written in configuration files inside the container.

 ## 1. Deploy the Filter Node

-Run one of the `docker run` commands depending on the --8<-- "en/cloud-include/wallarm-clouds.md" cloud in use:
+Run one of the `docker run` commands depending on the

+--8<-- "en/cloud-include/wallarm-clouds.md"

+cloud in use:

 --8<-- "en/cloud-include/docker-run-command.md"

 where: